yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_clickhouse_cluster_v2.md

 <a id="nestedblock--shard_group"></a>
 ### Nested Schema for `shard_group`

-Required:
+Read-Only:

+- `description` (String) MarkdownDescription of the shard group.
 - `name` (String) The name of the shard group, used as cluster name in Distributed tables.
 - `shard_names` (List of String) List of shards names that belong to the shard group.

-Optional:

-- `description` (String) Description of the shard group.

 <a id="nestedatt--shards"></a>
 ### Nested Schema for `shards`

-Optional:
+Read-Only:

 - `resources` (Attributes) Resources allocated to hosts. (see [below for nested schema](#nestedatt--shards--resources))
 - `weight` (Number) The weight of shard.